Plugins

 The principle of the plugin system is to leverage the power of React.

-A plugin is a React component as the children of the QuillEditor
+A plugin is a React component as the children of the QuillEditor component.

 The plugin can render elements, or only provide some hooks to extend the editor's behavior.